portworx/px-docs/release-notes/portworx-enterprise.md

 * TOC
 {:toc}

+## 1.4.1

+This is a minor update to 1.4.0 with fixes for issues found in ASG (Auto-Scaling Groups) in cloud environments.

+* PWX-5800 - When running under ASG as a storage-less node, on a restart, PX will attempt to mount the clouddrives previously mounted on that instance and try to start a storage node instead of starting as a storageless node by default.
+* PWX-5681 - PX service to handle journald restarts.
+* PWX-5814 - Fix automatic diag uploads
+* PWX-5818 - Fix diag uploads via `pxctl service diags` when running under k8s environments

 ## 1.4.0

 If you are on any of the 1.4 RC builds, you will need to do a fresh install.
 Please reach out to us at support@portworx.com or on the slack to help assess upgrade options from 1.4 RC builds.